 Mail check to: Carolyn Scott, Social Science Research Institute, Penn State, 114 Henderson, University Park PA 16802

 The Symposium on Family Issues is sponsored annually by The Eunice Kennedy Shriver National Institute of Child Health and Human Development (R13 HD048150).

-Thank you to our Penn State sponsors: Social Science Research Institute; Population Research Institute; Department of Sociology & Criminology; Clinical & Translational Science Institute; Department of Human Development & Family Studies; Department of Psychology, Department of Agricultural Economics, Sociology, & Education; Prevention Research Center; and Child Study Center.
+Thank you to our Penn State sponsors: Social Science Research Institute; Population Research Institute; Department of Sociology and Criminology; Clinical and Translational Science Institute; Department of Human Development and Family Studies; Department of Psychology; Department of Agricultural Economics, Sociology, and Education; Prevention Research Center; and the Child Study Center.